 Using the Compound Interest Calculator

-- Investment Starting Amount – The lump sum at the beginning of the compounding period.
-If you are modeling your portfolio, you should use “today’s value”.
+• Investment Starting Amount - The lump sum at the beginning of the compounding period.
+If you are modeling your portfolio, use "today's value".

-- Periodic Addition Frequency – How often you add the above amount to your portfolio.
+• Periodic Addition Frequency - How often you add that amount to your portfolio.

-- Periods to Compound – The number of periods (the type is selected below) that the starting amount and the periodic additions will compound.
+• Periods to Compound - The number of periods of the below type that the deposit and additions will compound.

-- Type of Periods – How often the interest is applied… this field also affects the number of periods field set above (so if you select ‘Daily’, make sure you enter the number of days to compound above).
+• Type of Periods - How often interest is applied.
+This field also affects the number of periods field set above (e.g. if you select 'Daily', make sure you enter the number of days to compound).

 Compound Interest and Your Portfolio

-Compound interest is a powerful concept which is fully worth grasping completely while learning more about your investment portfolio.
-At its heart: the money in your account earns interest, but the interest itself also earns interest – eventually snowballing into a larger and larger base on which to earn interest.
+Compound interest is a powerful concept fully worth grasping while learning more about your investment portfolio.
+At its heart: the money in your account earns interest, but the interest itself also earns interest.

 The Compound Interest Formula